 Msgr.
 Richard E. Marchese

 Msgr.
 Richard E. Marchese became pastor in July, 2005.
 He undertook many efforts to revitalize parish life.
 Under his leadership, the Parish Pastoral Council was formed, which continues to this day.
 Msgr.
-Marchese led the effort to renovate the interior of the church.
+Marchese led the effort to renovate the interior of the Church.
 During his tenure, an outdoor shrine was dedicated to Padre Pio.
 In 2008, Msgr.
-Marchese left St. Helen to take up a position at the Apostolic Nuntiature (the Holy See’s Embassy to the US) in Washington, DC, where he continues to serve in this position.
+Marchese left St. Helen to take up a position at the Apostolic Nunciature in Washington, DC, where he continues to serve in this position.

 Msgr.
 Alfred LoPinto

 Msgr.
 Alfred LoPinto became pastor in 2008.
 Through his leadership, numerous improvements were made to parish buildings and outdoor facilities, including new parking lots, sidewalks, and outdoor basketball and soccer fields.
 Msgr.
 LoPinto worked tirelessly in the aftermath of Hurricane Sandy, setting up a Crisis Center in Fr.
 Dooley Hall for the needs of the community.
 In 2015, he left the parish to accept the position as Chief Executive Officer of Catholic Charities, while remaining Vicar of Human Services for the Diocese.